erickim78/DiscordBOT/README.md

 #Discord Bot

 TO DO:
-!mstats: remove try except block
+remove try except block in !mstats